We help you recover

 We care about getting you back on track after a workplace illness or injury.

 Recovering from a workplace injury or illness can be different for everyone and can take time.
-During your recovery you want support and to know that we are there for you every step of the way.
+During your recovery you want support and to know we are there for you every step of the way.

-We know that everyone’s needs are different and that’s why we treat you as an individual.
+We know everyone’s needs are different and that’s why we treat you as an individual.
 Our people are specialists and our claims management is best practice.
 By working with you, your employer and your treating health practitioner, our goal is to help you to return to health and work quickly and safely.

 Making a claim for a workplace injury